1. What is internal auditing?

 5. What types of assurance engagements does Audit Services perform?

 Audit Services provides assurance services related to risk management, governance and control.

 Risk management - Risk management audits are conducted to provide assurance that the major risks to the University's objectives are being identified, managed and reported appropriately.

-Governance - Governance engagements focus on the University's ethics and values objectives, programs and activities, organizational performance management and accountability processes, as well as information technology governance.
+Governance - Governance engagements focus on the University's ethics and values objectives, policies and procedures, organizational performance management and accountability processes.

 Control - There are various types of audits of controls that can be conducted.
 These may include: